I had an entire post planned for this week, fully written and ready to roll. But then something happened on Monday that made me shift gears entirely.

 The more I thought about how readily people offered their assistance, the more warm-and-fuzzy I felt.
 This reaction seemed a far cry from my shovel-free Snowmageddon strategy.
 While I’d like to claim that it’s because I’ve matured since college, the truth is more significant than either rationale.

 Asking for help restored my faith in humanity.

 The Internet – and more specifically, social media – which are often such ugly places, can also be incredibly powerful tools for good.
 A very frustrating situation with my car turned into the highlight of my day, because people were willing to help me resolve it.
 Instead of being dejected, I felt hopeful.
 Instead of being angry, I was joyful.
 Instead of complaining, I am writing this post to tell you to take heart!

 I don’t know about you, but I like to help people.
-I don’t always have the knowledge or capacity to help, but I like making a difference as often as I can, even if it’s small, and even if it’s on behalf of a stranger on the Internet.
-I often “get” just as much as I “give,” and I think that many of us feel the same way.
+I may not always have the knowledge or capacity to help.
+But I like making a difference as often as I can, even if it’s small, and even if it’s on behalf of a stranger on the Internet.
+Often I “get” just as much as I “give,” and I think that many of us feel the same way.